 Find below the websites where you can job openings for a ship waiter:

 Frequently asked questions:

 A cruise ship waiter is called a “steward.”
 The term “steward” comes from the Old French word estuve, meaning “a participant in a journey.”
 In other words, a steward is someone who helps to take care of passengers while they are on a journey.
-In addition to serving food and drinks, stewards also typically handle baggage, make reservations, and provide customer service.
-So next time you are on a cruise, be sure to give your steward a big thank you!
+In addition to serving food and drinks, cruise cabin stewards also typically handle baggage, make reservations, and provide customer service.

 2. How do I get a job as a waiter on a cruise ship?